-Trump rips 'Horseface' Stormy Daniels, says he'll 'go after' her and Avenatti
+Trump bashes Stormy in ‘Horseface’ tweet, launching new war of words

 Trump has denied the affair allegations but acknowledges a hush-money payment was made.

-Daniels, in an exclusive “60 Minutes” interview, said a man threatened her for going public about the alleged sexual encounter with Trump in 2006.
+Daniels, in an exclusive “60 Minutes” interview, had said a man threatened her for going public about the alleged sexual encounter with Trump in 2006.
 Trump later cast doubt on her alleged parking lot incident.

 “A sketch years later about a nonexistent man.
 A total con job, playing the Fake News Media for Fools (but they know it)!”
 Trump tweeted in April.